Nubank's Additional Cards

 A summary of our short, medium and long-term design vision for the product, moving from a card-centric experience to a more relationship-centered.

-The Additional Cards was the most extensive and complex project I’ve worked on at Nubank.
-It was a team effort of dozens of people of almost all specialties and required alignments with many different teams.
+This was the longest and most complex project I’ve worked on at Nubank.
+It was a team effort of dozens of people with various specialties and teams.
 Here are a few of my main learnings from this experience:

 • We reprioritized the product roadmap many times during the process, which was very important since we were constantly uncovering new technical challenges.
 Although it was a little sad leaving so many good ideas for later, it was an excellent exercise for everyone to focus on what is essential to our users.